ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 ## Discussion

 This was a rather long and technical post.
 I hope I suceeded in showing how delimited continuations can be put to work to implement a purely-functional version of reverse-mode AD.
-This is a crucial component in the modern machine learning toolbox, and I find its functional version to be particularly pleasing.
+This is a crucial component in the modern optimization and machine learning toolbox, and I find its functional version to be particularly pleasing.

 [`ad-delcont`](https://hackage.haskell.org/package/ad-delcont) is a small but fully functional library.
 It's lightweight (fits anywhere you use `transformers`) and easily extensible as shown in its documentation, e.g. by specializing it to different number-like types.
 I'm looking forward to see what people will use it for!